ISISComputingGroup/ibex_developers_manual/Barndoors-and-Momentum-Slits-on-MUON-Front-End.md

 ## Setup

 The barndoors and momentum slits are part of the galil motor set up and are per instrument.
 There is an example at `...\EPICS\support\motorExtensions\master\settings\barndoors\*.cmd` copt this to `C:\Instrument\Settings\config\<instrument host name>\configurations\galil`

+Remember to add an address to the IOC in the IBEX GUI for the Galil IOC.
+If you're testing locally you still need to set it but it can just be `127.0.0.1`